Valar-Systems/Glasscalibur/README.md

 ## Node-RED workflow

 Use Node-RED in Home Assistant to automate everything.
-Watch this video to see how we do it.
+Click the image below to watch a YouTube video on how it works.

 [![Youtube Link](/media/node-red-flow.jpg)](https://youtu.be/ou7uRED_ff0)